WallaceJames/yolo/explanation.md

 **Function**:
 - Installs and configures MongoDB on the database server.

+**Positioning**:
+- This role is executed first to ensure that MongoDB is up and running before any applications that depend on it are deployed.

 **Ansible Modules Used**:
 - `ansible.builtin.apt`: To install MongoDB.
 - `ansible.builtin.systemd`: To ensure MongoDB service is started and enabled.